-One way around the daunting research involved with investing in the health care sector is to consider health-care-focused exchange-traded funds (ETFs), mutual funds, or potentially Nasdaq Composite Index funds because the Nasdaq is biotech- and tech-heavy.
+One way around the daunting research involved with investing in health care is to consider health care focused exchange-traded funds (ETFs), mutual funds, or potentially Nasdaq Composite Index funds because the Nasdaq is biotech- and tech-heavy.

 Follow the 5% Rule

 No matter what sector or asset class you’re interested in, the 5% rule is an important guideline to follow, especially for the beginner investor.
 The rule suggests that no more than 5% of your overall investment portfolio should be used for any single investment.
 You should also never spend more than 5% of your overall portfolio dollars on combined high-risk investments.